 - 1. Formal graduate application to Fayetteville State University - 2.
 Undergraduate GPA of 2.75 overall or 3.00 in the last sixty (60) hours of course work. - 3.
 A GRE or MAT score taken within the last five years. - 4.
 Three letters of recommendation. - 5.
 Hold a North Carolina "A" or "M" teaching license. - 6.
 Written essay outlining one's graduate educational goals and professional objectives. - 7.
-Completion of personal interview, writing exercise and problem solving activity.
+Completion of interview and writing exercise.